 Undergraduate School Sessions

-Penn is one University with four unique—yet surprisingly integrated—undergraduate schools.
+Penn is one University with four unique—yet seamlessly integrated—undergraduate schools.
 We encourage prospective applicants to participate in school-specific programs that highlight the curriculum, advising, and student experience of a given school in detail.

-Interested in learning more about Penn’s College of Arts and Sciences?
-Register for an information session led by current students in the College Cognoscenti, which offers in-depth knowledge about what it means to be in the College from an academic and co-curricular perspective in these in-depth information sessions.
+The College Cognoscenti, current students in the College of Arts and Sciences, discuss what it means to be in the College from an academic and co-curricular perspective in these in-depth information sessions.

 Penn Engineering offers a student-led tour of the engineering facilities for prospective undergraduate students.
 There’s nothing quite like being on Penn’s campus and experiencing it for yourself.
 There’s a lot to see here, so we offer set times and schedules for taking a tour.

 Visit Penn Nursing and find out how its many academic opportunities can help you advance your life.
-Penn Nursing visits are personalized to your specific academic goals and include a meet-and-greet with school administrators and lunch with a current undergraduate student to complement the general admissions information session and tour.
+Penn Nursing visits are personalized to your specific academic goals and include a meet-and-greet with school administrations and lunch with a current undergraduate student.

 We invite you to visit us and experience our dynamic community firsthand.
 Register for a Wharton information session to learn more about the student experience from current students in the Wharton Ambassadors or from our academic advisors.
 At certain times of year, Wharton Coffee Chats may also be available to students who have attended a Wharton information session.